simgrid/simgrid/docs/source/app_s4u.rst

    <br/>
    <br/>

 The S4U interface (SimGrid for you) mixes the full power of SimGrid with the full power of C++.
 This is the preferred interface to describe abstract algorithms in the domains of Cloud, P2P, HPC, IoT, and similar settings.

-Since v3.33 (Spring 2023), S4U is the main interface of SimGrid for algorithms.
+See the :ref:`usecase_simalgo` tutorial for an hands-on introduction.

-It is feature complete, but may still evolve slightly in future releases.
+S4U is the main interface of SimGrid for algorithms.
+It is considered as stable but may still evolve slightly between releases.
-When this happens, compiling your code will produce deprecation warnings for 4 releases (one year) before the removal of the old symbols.
+When this happens, compiling your code will produce deprecation warnings for 4 releases (at least one year) before the removal of the old symbols.

 .. _S4U_main_concepts: